munificent/craftinginterpreters/book/functions.md

 We finally get to add a new production to the `declaration` rule we introduced back when we added variables.
 Function declarations, like variables, bind a new
 <span name="name">name</span>.
-That means they are only allowed in places where
+That means they are allowed only in places where
 a declaration is permitted.

 <aside name="name">

 A named function declaration isn't really a single primitive operation.
-It's syntactic sugar for two distinct steps: (1) creating a new function object and (2) binding a new variable to it.
+It's syntactic sugar for two distinct steps: (1) creating a new function object, and (2) binding a new variable to it.
 If Lox had syntax for anonymous functions, we wouldn't need function declaration statements.
 You could just do: